For centuries, nursing had been considered a role for women, and today, the occupation is still largely filled by females. But things are changing.

 Nursing offers diverse opportunities as far as where you can work and areas of specialization.
 With a nursing degree, you could pursue opportunities in community education and public health, nursing management and leadership, health care administration, and care coordination.

-Nurses are needed in hospitals, doctors’ offices, schools, correctional facilities, and hospice care facilities, and for in-home care and flight transports.
+Nurses are needed in hospitals, doctors’ offices, schools, correctional facilities, hospice care facilities, in-home care, and flight transports.

-And no matter your specialty, as a nurse you’ll be among good (and satisfied) company.
-According to a 2019 survey by AMN Healthcare, 81% of nurses are satisfied with their career choice.
+And no matter your specialty, as a nurse, you’ll be among good (and satisfied) company.
+According to a 2021 survey by AMN® Healthcare, 81% of nurses are satisfied with their career choice.

 Support Systems for Men in Nursing